×

 If you notice your pet beginning to cough, becoming sleepy and weak, you should consider visiting our team of veterinary professionals at Blue Lake Animal Hospital immediately.
 Prevention is recommended over treatment for heartworm disease any day!

-Heartworm Prevention at Blue Lake Animal Hospital
+Heartworm Prevention at

 The American Heartworm Society has found that transmission of heartworms does decrease in the winter, but due to the presence of warmer microenvironments in urban areas the risk of transmission of heartworms is never zero.
-We recommend keeping your pets on heartworm prevention year round.
+We recommend keeping your pets on heartworm prevention year-round.
 At Blue Lake Animal Hospital, we are prepared to help your family with heartworm disease or prevention and any other health issues your pet may be facing.
 You do not need to face these challenges alone.
-We are here to help walk with you through treatment and recovery.
+We are here to help walk you through treatment and recovery.
 Contact us today to schedule an appointment at our clinic.

 Preventive Medicine